cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - Cartesi Machine: A virtual machine (VM) that runs a complete Linux operating system, serving as the environment for executing the dApp's backend.

-- Backend: The application's state and verifiable logic, which runs inside the Cartesi Machine as a standard Linux application.
+- Backend: The application's state and verifiable logic run inside the Cartesi Machine as a standard Linux application.

-- Frontend: The user-facing interface of the application, typically implemented as a web application or a command-line interface tool.
+- Frontend: The application’s user-facing interface, typically implemented as a web application or a command-line interface tool.

 ![img](../../static/img/v1.5/architecture-overview.jpg)